aiven/debezium-pg-kafka-connect-test/README.md

 #####

 ##### TODO
-- continue with pg data scripts and validate data flow through kafka via debezium.
+- continue with pg data scripts and validate data flow through Apache Kafka via debezium.
 - possibly automate the triggering of maintenance and or fail-over events with scaling up/down
 - use env variables to specify region and project name for use in config-debezium-pg-kafka (right now hardcoded in .auto.tfvars)

+## Trademarks

+Apache Kafka, Apache Kafka Connect are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.
+Debezium, PostgreSQL and Terraform are trademarks and property of their respective owners.
+All product and service names used in this website are for identification purposes only and do not imply endorsement.